Kalyan-007/OpeninApp-Assignment/README.md

 # A TensorFlow implementation of DeepMind's WaveNet paper

-In addition, [librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.
+[Librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.

 To install the required python packages, run
 ```bash